witmicko/raincatcher-typescript/README.md

 # raincatcher-typescript
-Simple demo for new raincatcher architecture using typescript and DI
+Demo for new raincatcher architecture using typescript and DI

+See main JIRA issue at https://issues.jboss.org/browse/RAINCATCH-788